-The content may be produced as single or multi-period content by the contributor and further be spliced to multi-period content by the provider.
+The content may be produced as single or multi-period [4] content by the contributor and further be spliced to multi-period content by the provider.

-Timed based events may be added by the contributor or service provider to the content.
+Timed based events such as ID3 tags [5], SCTE 214 [6], and DASH events [5] can be added by the contributor or service provider to the content.

-The content may be manipulated by the provider or at the client to be spliced with other contents (such as ads).
-Use cases such as DASH MPD insert event, with dynamic ad duration and early termination are considered.
+The content may be manipulated by the provider or at the client to be spliced with other contents (such as ads) including dynamic content insertion and early termination.

 Authentication properties